Borderline Personality Disorder

 The problems in this disorder are related to the person's habitual ways of relating to others and coping with obstacles.
 People with this disorder tend either to idealize the therapist or to become frustrated easily.
 They have exaggerated reactions to disappointment.
 Therefore, it may be difficult for them to sustain a relationship with a mental health professional.
 This disorder tests the skill of therapists, who have to use a combination of techniques to be effective.

-A key challenge in this disorder is that a person may understand interpersonal problems or coping strategies on an intellectual level, but still find it very difficult to tolerate the emotional discomfort that is common in relationships, and to manage intense emotions more successfully.
+A key challenge in this disorder is that a person suffering with borderline personality disorder may understand interpersonal problems or coping strategies on an intellectual level, but still find it very difficult to tolerate the emotional discomfort that is common in relationships.
+Even when they do have insight, they may still have trouble managing intense emotions more successfully.

-There have been relatively few controlled studies of psychotherapy for borderline personality disorder.
+Research on psychotherapy for borderline personality disorder is relatively difficult to do.
 Since the problems in this disorder vary widely, the researchers tend to study a few factors at a time.
 In some studies, DBT has reduced the frequency of self-harm and the intensity of suicidal thinking.
 It has also been shown to reduce the intensity of symptoms of depression or anxiety.

 Structured forms of psychodynamic psychotherapy have also been used successfully.

 In one version, transference-focused psychotherapy, the therapist and patient look closely at the emotional themes that arise between them.
 People with borderline personality disorder are thought to have great difficulty understanding the difference between their own perspective and that of other people (including the therapist).
 In one sense, therefore, the goal of therapy is for them to gain perspective on their worldview, and to use what they learn to manage their own feelings and behaviors better.
-A study of transference-based psychotherapy published in 2007 showed that it worked as well as DBT.
-It was also more effective than DBT at reducing irritability, impulsivity and assaultiveness.
+Transference-based psychotherapy has been shown to be relatively effective at reducing irritability, impulsivity and assaultiveness.

 Another method of psychotherapy is called "mentalization-based therapy" (MBT).
-It is based on the idea that people with this disorder have difficulty "mentalizing" or making sense of the emotions, feelings and beliefs of themselves and others.
+It is based on the idea that people with borderline personality disorder have difficulty "mentalizing" or making sense of the emotions, feelings and beliefs of themselves and others.
 The therapist works to help a person develop more adaptive ways of thinking about emotion and expressing it.
 They try to help the individual stabilize their sense of self, while managing the ups and downs in the therapy.
 One focus of attention is the intensity of the patient's feelings of attachment (or detachment) toward the therapist.
 MBT makes use of group and individual therapy and has been provided in both outpatient and hospital settings.
-A small number of controlled studies have shown that, on several measures, MBT was more effective than usual treatment.

 Whatever label it carries, treatment aims at helping the person endure feeling isolated, depressed or anxious without resorting to self-destructive behavior or a suicide attempt.
 Many patients find it difficult to discuss self-destructive impulses with their health care provider, but it can help to do so.
 Specific plans can be made for how to manage these thoughts or impulses when they arise.
 Hospitalization sometimes is necessary during periods of crisis.